 Sigh.

 The lovely Karin Freudenberg, proprietress of the Red Cone Retreat, is quite a discovery in and of herself.
 Born and raised in Germany, she came to the US as a young mother, and tells us that she found the property that is now the Red Cone by way of "much adventuring and exploration".
 She is a hospice nurse in her "spare time", along with running the property herself.
 She is beautiful, charming, adventurous, and a student of the primitive arts of living off the land.
 This strikes home for me, since when we had our ranch, my mother was also quite the student of these arts - teaching herself to make bread from scratch in our cast iron, wood-fired stoves, growing rhubarb, lettuce, potatoes and other high-altitude comestibles in our small garden patch, and learning how to cook with native plants - cream soups made from nettles, and young cattails from the bottomland steamed with melted butter and herbs.
 So naturally I was enchanted to discover that Karin had taught herself to smoke and tan her own buckskin, using only natural ingredients derived from the animal itself.
 She showed us the buckskin outfit she'd made entirely by hand, complete with her own horn buttons and hand beading.
 Just look at the detail!!
 I am officially and deeply impressed.
+A final walk among the beautiful scrub oak on our way off the property.

 What a place!
 Can you see why we fell in love?